-How to Spot SEO Myths: 20 Common SEO Myths, Debunked
+How to Spot SEO Myths: 26 Common SEO Myths, Debunked

 It could be that the advice that appears sound now will quickly become a myth if Google rolls back changes.

-So now we know what causes and perpetuates SEO myths, let’s find out the truth behind some of the more common ones.
+So now that we know what causes and perpetuates SEO myths, let’s find out the truth behind some of the more common ones.

 1. The Google Sandbox

-It is a belief held by some SEOs that Google will automatically suppress new websites in the organic search results for a period of time before they are able to rank more freely.
+Some SEO professionals believe that Google will automatically suppress new websites in the organic search results for a period of time before they are able to rank more freely.

-It’s something that many SEOs will argue simply is not the case.
+It’s something that many SEO pros will argue simply is not the case.

 So who is right?

-SEOs who have been around for many years will give you anecdotal evidence that would both support and detract from the idea of a sandbox.
+SEO professionals who have been around for many years will give you anecdotal evidence that would both support and detract from the idea of a sandbox.

 The only guidance that has been given by Google from this appears to be in the form of tweets.